The Mean One: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 29 out of 100, based on six critics, indicating "generally unfavorable" reviews.

 Vikram Murthi of IndieWire gave it a "D+" grade, writing: "While The Mean One wraps up in a predictable fashion, albeit with a somewhat reactionary message that calling out monstrous acts leads people (or Grinches?) to turn into murderous monsters, it also acknowledges social media's involvement in the film's existence.
 The Mean One originally was a trailer that ostensibly turned into a viral sensation, so much so that it motivated LaMorte to make a full-length feature.
 Sure enough, the film plays like a plodding, 90-minute version of a two-minute joke that doesn't even have the decency to be funny.
 A sight gag of a killer Grinch is good for a snort or a half-hearted chuckle.
 If you build a feature film around him, you become a Grinch yourself."

 Alex DiVincenzo of Bloody Disgusting gave the film a 2.5 out of 5 rating, writing: "a concept this outrageous is begging to go full camp, but only occasional moments of self awareness shine among material that's otherwise played straight."
 He adds that "[a] majority of the performances border on melodramatic", while "Thornton carries the film on his back like a sack of presents."